THE Best Grass Fed Humane Farm Animal Care & Raised Beef

 We also follow a health management protocol that helps the cattle to live a stress-free lifestyle.
 And as far as possible, we use only 100% natural methods to maintain the health of our herd.

-You have our personal guarantee that the beef you’re eating from our farm is free of synthetic hormones and antibiotics.
+You have our personal guarantee that the beef you’re eating from our farm is free of hormones and antibiotics.
 And we stand behind that guarantee — we can trace every one of our animals from conception to the processor.

 Besides the natural diversity of woodland and creek bottoms, our farm pastures contain diverse grasses, herbs, and legumes.
 The health of the soil, and the plants supported by it, are dependent on a variety of grazing animals such as cattle and horses, and browsers such as goats.
 Big Hickory Farms cares for a mix of animal species to utilize the array of pasture plants and improve the soil under attentive management.